docRay01/Dispo-iOS-Take-Home-main/README.md

+# Before running

+Add your Giphy API key to Dispo-iOS-Take-Home-main/Dispo Take Home/Assets/AppSecret.json.

+The API key is not included as this is a public repository.

 # iOS Take Home

 Create an iOS app with two views, `MainViewController` and `DetailViewController`.
 The `MainViewController` contains a list of GIFs from the [Giphy API](https://developers.giphy.com/).